brojonat/incentivize-this-backend/README.md

 # affiliate-bounty-board

 I was watching this new show on Apple with Seth Rogan where he has to make a cinematic Koolaid movie.
 This got me thinking about advertising on Reddit.
 Advertisers would pay for favorable mentions of their product.
 We can facilitate that.
-This is a collection of Temporal workflows and activities that provide a sort of "bounty" board for making posts on Reddit.
-This generalizes pretty well to other platforms too, namely, YouTube.
-Here's the flow:
+This is a collection of Temporal workflows and activities that provide a sort of "bounty" board for producing content on the Internet.

-1. Advertiser creates a bounty with a reward amount and stipulations.
+1. Funder (e.g., a business owner) creates a bounty with a reward amount and stipulations.
 2. Content creator sees the bounty.
-3. Content creator fulfills the bounty.
+3. Content creator produces some content that fulfills the bounty and sends us a link along with their Solana wallet address.
-4. We assess the content.
+4. We assess the content using our not-so-secret sauce.
-5. If approved, content creator gets paid from the escrow.
+5. If the content fulfills the requirements set by the bounty funder, the content creator gets paid with USDC from the escrow.

 ## Development